yanan926/WanderHub/README.md

 ### Features

 - As a user, I want to explore visual inspiration through a curated collection of high-quality travel images.
-- As a user, I want to discover personalized travel recommendations based on my preferences, budget, and travel dates.
 - As a user, I want to create and save personalized travel itineraries with ease.
 - As a user, I want to engage with a community of fellow travelers, sharing experiences, tips, and recommendations.